PrashantChandraker/Attendance-App/README.md

-# attendy
+# Attendance App

-A new Flutter project for Punching attendence with login features and awesome UI.
+A Flutter project for Punching attendence with login features and awesome UI.

 ## Getting Started